erkinalp/crowdchurn/TRADEMARK_GUIDELINES.md

 ### Use of trademarks in text

-Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.
+Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words, unless absolutely required by your language's grammar.

 Unacceptable: Gumroad, Inc.-DB